H4HWV2011/msjarvis-public-docs/thesis/09-woah-weighted-optimization-hierarchy.md

     - Used in some flows, partially integrated into the consciousness and chat pipelines.
     - Still dependent on manual configuration, testing, and refinement to reach its intended potential as a fully generalized orchestration hierarchy.

 > Status: This chapter is a draft, description of WOAH as a WOA-inspired, weighted orchestration layer in Ms. Jarvis.
+It acknowledges that WOAH is implemented with classical services and heuristics, not as ### Implementation Status

+In the current deployment, the WOAH neurobiological brain runs as a uvicorn application managed by `ms-jarvis-woah.service` and listens on port 8033.
+Systemd reports this unit as active with stable uptime and bounded memory use, and the coordinator calls it as a live scoring and optimization component.

-It acknowledges that WOAH is implemented with classical services and heuristics, not as a complete Whale Optimization Algorithm, and identifies future work required to formalize and evaluate its behavior.
+Per-request metrics for WOAH are presently inferred from coordinator traces and system-level logs; a dedicated `/metrics` endpoint exposing task-level latency and scoring statistics is part of the target design but has not yet been exposed on the public health interface.
+The thesis therefore treats WOAH as a production service with partial observability, and marks the planned metrics endpoint as in-progress rather than complete. a complete Whale Optimization Algorithm, and identifies future work required to formalize and evaluate its behavior.